evavanweenen/bike2csv/README.md

 ```

 ## Usage
 This code unzips `.gz` files, then converts this unzipped (`.fit`, `.FIT`, `.pwx` or `.tcx`) file to a `.csv` file.
-The code is designed such that all different file extensions are converted to roughly the same csv files (e.g. similar column names).
+The code is designed such that all different file extensions are converted to similar csv files (e.g. the same column names).
 This makes it easier for analyzing and merging the files later.

-If your exported files have a `.gz` format, you can run the sample script underneath to unzip your files and convert them to csv.
+If your exported files have a `.gz` format, you can run the sample script underneath to *unzip* your files and convert them to csv.
 ```python
 import os
 from bike2csv.converter import Converter